The Origin Story

 “…my Brainjo banjo has changed (and improved) my playing immensely.
 The instrument is much lighter and more agile than my [other banjo] on which I started.
 I look forward to playing her and spend at least an hour each day playing.”

 – David L., Brainjo Owner

 HEAR IT FOR YOURSELF:

 Below are samples of both the “Tommy” and “Hobart” voices (“Roscoe” to follow soon), in various tunings (for the pot stuffers out there, samples of the “Tommy” with stuffing in the back of the pot are also provided):

 And here are a couple of recent videos with the “Tommy” and “Hobart” setups:

-TURNAROUND TIME UPDATE 2.7.17: The first two batches of Brainjo’s has sold out, but orders are open for the next go round (5 banjos left).
-Estimated date of delivery June 2017.
+TURNAROUND TIME UPDATE 8.4.17: Orders are currently OPEN for the next batch (#4) of Brainjos.
+Estimated date of delivery Fall 2017.
 WARRANTY & SUPPORT There is a lifetime warranty for materials and workmanship to the original owner.
 The Brainjo will also have its own dedicated forum, where owners can share and discuss modifications they’ve made.
 THE PRICE Price is $1250 for “Tommy” and “Roscoe” setups, $1300 for “Hobart” (for the addition of the brass ring). $300 is due at the time of pre-order, and the remainder (to include shipping) will be collected prior to shipment.
 RETURN POLICY Full refund (minus shipping costs) if returned within 7 days.
 CLAIM ONE FOR YOURSELF!
-The Brainjo is again available for pre-order!
-They’re made in limited quantities, but there’s still time to claim one in the upcoming batch (estimated ship date early July 2017).
+A batch of Brainjos is currently in production and available for pre-order (estimated completion date Fall 2017).
 Click the button below to pre-order the Brainjo (payment securely processed through Stripe):